rahulsemwal/ohmRenderJs/README.md

 **For Contributors:** If you have a passion to innovate or learn JS library so please contribute in our lab section, version wise code available in "lab" folder.
 Have a look at least :).
 Current work area: /lab/V_0.2/

-# Examples [Most important!!]
-Examples for particular versions are availble in "examples" folder, please have a look, execute in your way and try to understand the flow.

 # Run example in Gitpod.io
   - Open new browser's tab and paste below url
   - http://gitpod.io/#https://github.com/rahulsemwal/ohmRenderJs